Protic1/Visualization_of_sort_algorithms/README.md

                         5)Pratt:1,2,3,4,6,8,9,12,16,18,24,27,...
 ```
 As it could be seen above some sort algorithms have their specific parameters, that could be set individualy.
 Also not in the code by ***default options of the parameters are 0, len of the array is 100.***
+For perfect visualisation maximum value for the array len is set to 500, if any bigger value is set for this parameter, visualisation won't work(performances will be calculated and displayed).
+By using scaling it could be changed and fixed to work for bigger data sets.